viet34tqc/notebook/technical-terms.md

 How to prevent:

 - Using cookie with `httpOnly` flag set to true
-- USing CSP: `Content-Security-Policy: script-src 'self'`
+- USing CSP: `Content-Security-Policy: script-src 'self'`.
+This ensures that you can only load JS code from actual JS files that are sent from specific sources, in this case is from the current website
 - Escape dynamic content from database so the malicious script will be escape when rendered on page.

 ### CSRF attack

 <https://zellwk.com/blog/understanding-csrf-attacks/>

-Attacker tricks user into submitting a malicious request, execute unwanted actions to a website where they are authenticated
+Attacker tricks user into submitting a malicious request, execute unwanted actions from attacker's website to the website where user is authenticated

 The request must originate from another website, which gives it the name "Cross-Site".
 This request also impersonates an authenticated user, which gives it the name "Request Forgery".